cyberark/conjur-service-broker/README.md

     all applications in a space, or to create a Conjur identity for each application separately.

-    In PCF version 2.0+, when the service broker creates the identity for your application in Conjur, it automatically adds it to a Conjur Layer representing the `Organization` and `Space` where the application is deployed.
+    In TAS or PCF version 2.0+, when the service broker creates the identity for your application in Conjur, it automatically adds it to a Conjur Layer representing the `Organization` and `Space` where the application is deployed.
 These layers may be used to control secret access at the org or space level, rather than the application host itself.